An Ice Shelf Is Cracking In Antarctica, But Not For The Reason You Think

 "There's something different about that ice that slows it down or causes it to hang up for some period of time," says Dan McGrath, a glaciologist at Colorado State University.
 But, starting in 2014, that soft ice did very little to slow down this rift.

-"We need to get to the bottom of understanding what changed that allowed this rift to progress as it has, and will other rifts follow suit?" says McGrath, who spent four field seasons camped out on the Larsen C ice shelf.
+"We need to get to the bottom of understanding what changed that allowed this rift to progress as it has, and will other rifts follow suit," says McGrath, who spent four field seasons camped out on the Larsen C ice shelf.
 (At one point, bad storms kept him inside his tent for more than a week.
 "Yeah, you're peeing in a bottle," he says.
 "There were moments during those seven days that I questioned whether I should have studied tropical reef ecology.")

 Scientists are split on how important this crack is for the stability of the whole ice shelf.